Frederick Hamilton (Donegal politician): Vice-admiral of Ulster

-In 1710 Hamiltion became vice-admiral of Ulster when his father passed this office to him.
+In 1710 Hamilton became vice-admiral of Ulster when his father passed this office to him.
 Hamilton then held it until his death in 1710 when it reverted to his father.
 This office was a sine cure as Ireland had no navy.

 Second term as MP

 Hamilton was again elected as MP for County Donegal in the Irish general elections held in 1713 for the second Irish parliament of Queen Anne (1713–1714).
 This parliament was dissolved by the queen's death.

-Honourable

-On 20 October 1715, his father was created Baron Hamilton of Stackallan.
-As son of a peer Hamilton acquired the style "The Honourable".

 Third term as MP

-In November 1715 Hamilton was elected for a last time as MP, again for County Donegal, in the general election for the only Irish parliament of King George I. That parliament lasted from 12 November 1715 to 11 June 1727, but Frederick died on 10 December 1715, after not even a month's service.
+On 3 October 1715 Hamilton was sworn of the Irish Privy Council.
+In November 1715 he was elected for a last time as MP, again for County Donegal, in the general election for the only Irish parliament of King George I. That parliament lasted from 12 November 1715 to 11 June 1727, but Frederick died on 10 December 1715, after not even a month's service.
 He was replaced by his younger brother Gustavus.